testing-library/testing-library-docs/docs/guide-disappearance.md

 If you need to wait for an element to appear, the [async wait utilities][async-api] allow you to wait for an assertion to be satisfied before proceeding.
-The wait utilities retry until the query passes or times out.
+The wait utilities retry until the query passes or times out. *You must always use await or some of your expectations inside the wait utility may be skipped!

 ```jsx
 test('movie title appears', async () => {